PRK/ASA Eye Surgery

 - Laser sculpting

 - The corneal surface heals; in myopes, the cornea is made flatter.

-A person who had PRK eye surgery can expect to see every bit as well as a LASIK patient over time.
+A person who had PRK laser eye surgery can expect to see every bit as well as a LASIK patient over time.
 The initial healing period is much slower.
 Patients are often recommended to have one eye done at a time.
 The doctor may recommend waiting anywhere between a week to a month between eyes.
 Having one eye done at a time will help patients to remain functional throughout healing.
-The patient who has one eye done at a time will need to make arrangements to have their glasses adjusted or to wear a contact lens in between procedures.
+Patient who has one eye done at a time will need to make arrangements to have their glasses adjusted or to wear a contact lens in between procedures.

 In most cases, a PRK patient will wear a contact lens during the first 5-8 days of healing.
 In most cases, the patient will not need to touch the lens at all.
-The doctor will handle putting the lens in and taking the lens out.
+The ophthalmologist will handle putting the lens in and taking the lens out.

 - Preserves the Structural Integrity of the Cornea: In an Advanced Surface Treatment, the laser correction is performed on the surface of the cornea rather than a deeper layer.

 - Puts Patients at Less Risk of Corneal Complications: Patients are at less risk of experiencing corneal injuries than with LASIK.
 Blunt trauma to the eye can cause a dislodged flap in some cases even years after the LASIK procedure.

-- Better for Patients with Thin Corneas: Working on the surface of the cornea also allows for treatment of patients whose corneas are too thin for the creation of a LASIK flap and removal of tissue by the excimer laser.
+- Better for Patients with Thin Corneas: Working on the surface of the cornea also allows for the treatment of patients whose corneas are too thin for the creation of a LASIK flap and removal of tissue by the excimer laser.

 - Less Likely to Induce or Worsen Dry Eye: Advanced Surface Ablation is gentler on corneal nerves and thus diminishes the possibility of inducing or worsening dry eye syndrome.

 Want to learn more?
 The best way to find out what you would be a candidate for is to have a free consultation.
 Schedule a free consultation today!